BartKempa/Recipes_web_application/README.md

 - Register or log in via Google (OAuth2)
 - Access restricted based on user roles
 - Password reset link send to user email
+- Activate new account by link send to user email

 ### 👤 User Panel (Authenticated Users)